 The State Department, the implementer of U.S. democracy promotion programs for Iran, has used funds in appropriations (see Table 8) to support pro-democracy programs run by at least 26 organizations based in the United States and in Europe; the Department refuses to name grantees for security reasons.
 The funds shown below have been obligated through DRL and the Bureau of Near Eastern Affairs in partnership with USAID.
 About \$60 million has been allocated.
 Some of the funds have been appropriated for cultural exchanges, public diplomacy, and broadcasting to Iran.
-The Obama Administration requested funds for Near East regional democracy programs in its FY2010 and FY2011 budget requests, but no specific requests for funds for Iran were delineated.
-No U.S. assistance has been provided to Iranian exile-run stations.70
+The Obama Administration requested funds for Near East regional democracy programs in its FY2010, FY2011, and FY2010 budget requests, but no specific requests for funds for Iran were delineated, in part to deny Iranian leaders information on the scope of the program.
+No U.S. assistance has been provided to Iranian exile-run stations.72